Skip to Main Content

 Never to give your dog sedation medications without first consulting your veterinarian.

-If your dog is nervous or anxious when being groomed, contact your Cordova vet at Germantown Animal Hospital today.
+If your dog is nervous or anxious when being groomed, contact your Cordova vet at Germantown Parkway Animal Hospital today.
 Your vet can offer solutions to help calm your nervous dog.

 Sedation for dog grooming, Cordova Animal Hospital